 Those things are still all important, though, but naturally, COVID-19-related must-do’s have taken priority.
 But don’t worry – we’re going to help you keep track of all the things you really can’t afford to forget.
 So, here’s a list of what you might consider to be the new ‘bare necessities’…

 8. Purchase Extra Face Masks

 Since day one of reopening, face masks have been mandatory while in the resort at any time.
-With the exception of eating and drinking times, you’ll be required to wear one all day long, which is why it’s good idea to equip yourself and your loved ones with reserves.
+With the exception of eating and drinking times and when taking outdoor photos, you’ll be required to wear one all day long, which is why it’s good idea to equip yourself and your loved ones with reserves.

 However, while face masks are available at the likes of Disney Springs, you must purchase your masks before arriving at the resort, otherwise you’ll be refused entry.
 But if you wish to wear one that’s adorned with Disney characters – and who can blame you – then shopDisney.com has plenty!

 You won’t be surprised to learn that some big changes have been made at restaurants and other eateries throughout Walt Disney World too.
 For starters – no pun intended – there’s limited seating due to the likes of social distancing and so on.